horselord-joe-8053/ultra-fru-genai-analytics/study/ARCHITECT_STUDY_GUIDE_DETAILED.md

 The strongest phrasing:

-> “RAG lets us decouple general intelligence from business truth.
+> "RAG lets us decouple general intelligence from business truth.
 > We retrieve real corporate data using embeddings and vector search,
-> then ask the model to reason over that factual context.”
+> then ask the model to reason over that factual context."

 Then point to FRU.